About My Long Hair Care

 In terms of getting a haircut, I don’t do it very often (guilty as charged).
 I probably get a haircut once or twice a year.
 You’re probably like “WHAT?”… I can explain, I usually trim my ends and cut my tiny split ends by myself whenever I have time.
 I colour and bleach my hair about twice a year.

 I would towel dry my hair for 10 minutes then I usually apply OGX Renewing Moroccan oil and John Frieda Frizz Ease onto my ends and slowly working my way up (not to the roots).
 When I blow dry my hair, I only blow dry the very ends.
-This leaves my ends slightly damp and leave it to air dry.
+This leaves my ends slightly damp and leaves it to air dry.
 This helps reduce the amount of heat to my ends.

 Once my hair is fully dry I’ll comb it and apply Moroccanoil Treatment Original Oil onto the ends.
 I hope this blog is somewhat of a help to your hair journey as it did for mine.
 Remember if you want your hair to grow long, shower it with love and nourishment and lastly, be patient, it will grow!